syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-for-group.md

 # Mail merge for a group

-You can perform Mail merge and append multiple records from data source within a specified region to a template document.
-The region between start and end groups merge fields.
-It gets repeated for every record from the data source.
+You can perform Mail merge and append multiple records from a data source within a specified region to a template document.
+The region between start and end group merge fields gets repeated for every record from the data source.

 ## Create template for group mail merge